Frequently Asked Questions

 Q: Does the consumer receive the same quality service with you as we would with a larger funeral home?

 Most definitely, just because we are smaller does not mean you receive less service.
 We provide exactly the same services and products as everyone else.
-Our staff has 40 years of funeral experience.
+Our staff has in excess of 75 years of funeral experience.

 Q: Can the family arrange its own service and just use you for the basic services?